 – Instruction pages with illustrations and safety info

-Testing the Frisco 52″ Cat Tree
+Testing the Frisco 52-in Cat Tree & Condo

 What is the quality like for this cat tree?

 Below is a photo of what the inside of the cat tree apartment looks like.
 It’s not lined on the sides with faux fleece fabric.
-Also, where the fabric is tightly wrapped around the perches, there are gaps from overstretching.
+Also, where the fabric material is tightly wrapped around the perches, there are gaps from overstretching.